KAREN NIELSEN LICHER

-Soundtrack for Common Ground Installation, featuring the musical composition A Smooth Surface by A Produce (Barry Craig) and voice by Karen Nielsen Licher.
+Soundtrack for the Common Ground Installation, featuring the musical composition A Smooth Surface by A Produce (Barry Craig) with additional voice by Karen Nielsen Licher.

 I am intrigued by the inherent connectedness of the most extreme viewpoints with their opposites.
 These polarized positions cannot exist without each other.
 This is illustrated in the Eastern concept of Yin and Yang.
-In the area of COMMON GROUND, the space between these polarized oppositions, there is the possibility of a fruitful existence.
+In COMMON GROUND, the space between these polarized oppositions, there is the possibility of a peaceful and fruitful existence.

 Isn't the sacred so often that which is exploited?

 Alternately, are we not often holding sacred that which we can exploit?

 Isn't the eternal actually composed of the infinite?